Ahad-Malik/DisAstra/README.md

    - You can zoom in or out to check nearby **safe zones**, **hospitals**, **shelters**, and **disaster areas** marked with color-coded circles that represent different **disaster intensities** (high, medium, low).
    - **Disaster zones** show details such as intensity (e.g., flood, earthquake), while **safe locations** display their type (shelter, medical), capacity, and availability status.

+### Guardian Eye
+   - Enables hands-free interaction with the app using eye-gaze detection technology.
+   - Perfect for situations where users are unable to move or operate their devices manually.
+   - Helps send emergency alerts, navigate maps, or access features with just a glance.

 ### Panic Button
    - In case of an emergency, users can quickly trigger the **panic button**.
    - It instantly shares the user’s current location along with the emergency type (medical, fire, disaster) with local emergency responders.